Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions

 If you would like to add these gorgeous plants to your collection, they are available online on Etsy (Link to Etsy).

-Calathea Eternal Flame requires pruning to keep it neat and also reduce pest and disease infestations.
+Calathea Eternal Flame care requires pruning to keep it neat and also reduce pest and disease infestations.
 Repotting is needed when the plant becomes extremely pot-bound as it blooms best when slightly root-bound.
 Keep reading for more on the best growing conditions for this plant and how to achieve them.

 Calathea crocata, Eternal Flame Plant